nahiddgh/Monad/README.md

 be aware of scam links sharing these days on Twitter and tg🤌🏻

-dc roles are now close and we can't get anyrole anymore
+dc roles are now close and we can't get anyrole anymore. we had enough activity so far so from now on we'll just do daily transactions just to stay active